coq/coq/doc/sphinx/language/core/modules.rst

   corresponds to the file system path :n:`Init/Logic.v` on Linux)

-When Rocq is processing a script that hasn't been saved in a file, such as a new buffer in CoqIDE or anything in coqtop, definitions in the script are associated with the logical name :n:`Top` and there is no associated file system path.
+When Rocq is processing a script that hasn't been saved in a file, such as a new buffer in CoqIDE or anything in `rocq repl`, definitions in the script are associated with the logical name :n:`Top` and there is no associated file system path.

 **Item part.** Items are further qualified by a suffix in the form